Berwyn Rowlands: Personal

-An out gay man, Rowlands has been active with campaigning groups including Cylch – the Welsh language lesbian and gay society founded in Aberystwtyh in 1990.
+An out gay man, Rowlands has been active with campaigning groups including Cylch – the Welsh language lesbian and gay society founded in Aberystwyth in 1990.
 He entered into a civil partnership with his long-term partner Grant Vidgen on Dydd Santes Dwynwen 2006 (25 Jan) and in 2012 the couple were the first same-sex couple to compete on the Welsh language game show Siôn a Siân.
-From Ynys Môn originally, Rowlands now lives in Cardiff.
+From Anglesey originally, Rowlands now lives in Cardiff.

 In 2020 Rowlands was nominated for outstanding contribution to LGBT life in the 2020 LGBT Awards.

 He has been recognised as an influential LGBT+ person in Wales, earning a place on the Western Mail’s Pinc List each year since the list was first published in 2015.

 Also in 2015 Rowlands was listed in the Wales Arts Powerlist as one of fifty people making a mark on Welsh culture due to the success of the Iris Prize.

 Rowlands was presented with a St David Awards award for Culture by the First Minister of Wales in 2022 recognising his work with the Iris Prize.